awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 You can [view the AWS managed CMKs](viewing-keys.md) in your account, [view their key policies](key-policy-viewing.md), and [audit their use](logging-using-cloudtrail.md) in AWS CloudTrail logs\.
 However, you cannot manage these CMKs or change their key policies\.
 And, you cannot use AWS managed CMKs in cryptographic operations directly; the service that creates them uses them on your behalf\.

 AWS managed CMKs appear on the **AWS managed keys** page of the AWS Management Console for AWS KMS\.
 You can also identify most AWS managed CMKs by their aliases, which have the format `aws/service-name`, such as `aws/redshift`\.
-To definitively identify an AWS managed CMK, use the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) API operation\.
+To definitively identify an AWS managed CMK, use the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation\.
 For AWS managed CMKs, the value of the `KeyManager` field of the `DescribeKey` response is `AWS`\.

 You do not pay a monthly fee for AWS managed CMKs\.
 They can be subject to fees for use in excess of the free tier, but some AWS services cover these costs for you\.
 For details, see the encryption section of the service documentation\.
 AWS managed CMKs do not count against limits on the number of CMKs in each Region of your account\.
 But when they are used on behalf of a principal in your account, these CMKs count against request rate limits\.
 For details, see [AWS Key Management Service Pricing](https://aws.amazon.com/kms/pricing/) and [Limits](limits.md)\.